-Failure to follow the instructions outlined below for each appliance being placed into operation could result in carbon monoxide poisoning or death.
+Failure to follow the instructions outlined below for each appliance being placed into operation could result in carbon monoxide poisoning or death

-For all venting configurations for this appliance and other gas appliances placed into operation for this structure, provisions for adequate combustion, ventilation, and dilution air must be provided in accordance with:
+For all venting configurations for this appliance and other gas appliances placed into operation for the structure, provisions for adequate combustion, ventilation, and dilution air must be provided in accordance with:

 U.S.A.
-Installations: Current edition of Section 9.3 NFPA 54/ANSI Z223.1, Air for Combustion and Ventilation and applicable provisions of the local building codes.
+Installations: Section 9.3 of current edition of NFPA 54/ANSI Z223.1 Air for Combustion and Ventilation and applicable provisions of the local building codes.

-Canadian Installations: Current edition of Part 8 of CAN/CSA-B149.1.
+Canadian Installations: Part 8 of current edition of CAN/CSA-B149.1.
 Venting Systems and Air Supply for Appliances and all authorities having jurisdiction.